RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 4. YouTube
 5. Change.org
 6. Facebook

-Version NLU Trained on data from: Twitter, Facebook, Change.org primarily with some YouTube and Reddit

 <b>NLU engines, monitoring, classifications, training.</b>

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>